 On Saturday, March 14, I made the decision to leave Ukraine.
 I boarded one last bus back to my home city of Zhytomyr.
 The tears flowed and I couldn’t stop.
 The sun was shining when I left Kyiv, and by the time I returned, it was pouring rain.
 It was like the city was crying too.

-I arrived in my apartment.
-I broke down.
-My body laid on the floor as I cried, unable to stop the pain.
-I booked my flight home with tears streaming down my face.
-It was time to go.
+I arrived in my apartment, shocked at the events that had transpired.
+I cried as I booked my flight home, simply shocked at the sudden change of plans.
 Over the next 24 hours, I packed up my little apartment, I ate one last Ukrainian meal, I went to my favorite coffee stand, and I said goodbye the people and city that changed my life.
-My time in Ukraine was over, my job was left unfinished, and life as I knew it was gone in the blink of an eye.
+My time in Ukraine was over, my job was left unfinished, and my plans had dissipated.

-At this moment, I cannot continue to write.
-I know this story is not finished.
 Over the next several weeks, I will be writing a series of short stories that will be compiled into a book called, Blue Skies.
-My dream was taken away from me, but nothing can take away the life I experienced in Ukraine.
-These stories will keep my dream alive, they will give me hope, and they will be a way for me to honor Ukraine and the beautiful people, places, and memories I hold deeply in my heart.
+My plans had fallen from underneath me, but nothing can take away the memorable experiences I had in Ukraine.
+These stories will be a way for me to share more about Ukraine and the beautiful people, places, and memories I hold deeply in my heart.

 There is one thing I know and it is this, “when you can’t go back, you have to worry only about the best way of moving forward”.
 This is my way of moving forward.